'Smallville' actress called slave 'master' granted bail

 Mack starred in The CW network's "Smallville," a show about the early life of Superman that ended in 2011.

-Prosecutors say she helped recruit sex slaves for leader Keith Raniere and his group called NXIVM.
+Prosecutors say she helped recruit sex slaves for leader Keith Raniere and his group.
 He allegedly sold himself as a self-improvement guru to the stars.

 Raniere also denies wrongdoing.